Amir-souhail/Digital-CADD-Certification-Course/Chapter 13/Number 2/readme.md

 ---

 ## Project Description
-The **Tool Head of Shaping Machine Assembly** is a critical component of a shaping machine, used to hold and position cutting tools for machining operations.
-It consists of a back plate, vertical slide, adjustable strip, gibs screw, screw rod, spacer bush, handle bar, round key, nut mid, handle, swivel plate, swivel screw pin, washer, clamping screw, drag plate, pivot pin, tool holder, washer, and tool fixing screw.
+The **Lathe Tailstock Assembly** is a crucial component of a lathe machine, used to support the workpiece during machining operations.
+It consists of a body, handle (lock), screw spindle, clamping plate, dead centre, barrel, stud, flange, hand wheel, and various fasteners.
 This project involves creating 3D models of all components and assembling them based on the provided technical drawings.

 ---

 ## Detailed Description
-The Tool Head of Shaping Machine Assembly is designed to provide precise control over the cutting tool during shaping operations.
+The Lathe Tailstock Assembly is designed to provide stability and precision during lathe operations.
 The key components include:
-- **Back Plate**: The main structural component that supports the entire assembly.
+- **Body**: The main structural component that houses the internal mechanisms.
-- **Vertical Slide**: Allows vertical movement of the tool head.
-- **Adjustable Strip**: Provides fine adjustments to the tool position.
-- **Gibs Screw**: Secures the adjustable strip in place.
+- **Handle (Lock)**: Used to lock the tailstock in place.
-- **Screw Rod**: Facilitates movement and adjustment of the tool head.
+- **Screw Spindle**: Facilitates the movement of the tailstock along the lathe bed.
-- **Spacer Bush**: Maintains proper spacing between components.
-- **Handle Bar**: Used to manually adjust the tool head.
-- **Round Key**: Ensures proper alignment of rotating components.
-- **Nut Mid**: Secures the handle bar in place.
+- **Clamping Plate**: Secures the tailstock to the lathe bed.
+- **Dead Centre**: Supports the workpiece during machining.
-- **Handle**: Provides a grip for manual adjustments.
+- **Barrel**: Houses the dead centre and allows for fine adjustments.
-- **Swivel Plate**: Allows angular adjustment of the tool head.
-- **Swivel Screw Pin**: Secures the swivel plate in place.
-- **Washer**: Distributes the load and prevents damage to components.
-- **Clamping Screw**: Secures the tool head in the desired position.
+- **Stud**: Connects the barrel to the body.
-- **Drag Plate**: Provides additional support and stability.
+- **Flange**: Provides additional support and alignment.
-- **Pivot Pin**: Allows rotational movement of the tool head.
-- **Tool Holder**: Holds the cutting tool in place.
-- **Tool Fixing Screw**: Secures the cutting tool in the tool holder.
+- **Hand Wheel**: Used to manually adjust the position of the tailstock.
+- **Various Fasteners**: Includes screws, nuts, washers, and keys to secure the components.

-This assembly is essential for achieving accurate and consistent machining results in shaping operations.
+This assembly is essential for achieving accurate and consistent machining results in lathe operations.

 ---